 The most significant evidence that the AS2870 model is flawed is that it uses linear elastic theory, but graphs of deflection and bending moment versus surface movement exhibit no linearity.

 The unusual shapes of the bending moment diagram and soil pressure diagram for the so-called ‘Centre heave’ condition are further evidence of flaws in the AS2870 model.
 Intuitively, centre heave should produce peak bending moment and peak soil pressure at the centre of the beam, not near the edges.
-The examples at right have been taken from Standards Australia Handbook HB28 – 1997, The design of residential slabs and footings, pp. 105 – 109.
+The examples shown here have been taken from Standards Australia Handbook HB28 – 1997, The design of residential slabs and footings, pp. 105 – 109.

 Last but not least, the graph of movement ratio versus unit stiffness also suggests flaws in the AS2870 model.
 Clause 4.5.1 in AS2870 suggests this graph covers a huge range of design parameters.
 Actually, it appears that the graph is an empirical fit to standard slab design solutions in Figures 3.1 and 3.4 in AS2870, taking the logarithm of unit stiffness on the horizontal axis of the graph to get a straight line.
 Admittedly the term within the brackets of the logarithm is the sum of the second moments of area of the gross (that is, not cracked) cross-sections of the webs of the stiffening beams divided by the overall width of the slab, but to call this unit stiffness is misleading, and taking the logarithm of a number involving units of measurement breaches fundamental principles of mathematics.